changhoi/RESUME/en/README.md

 # Work Experiences

-Careers and projects are described in more detail in [Portfolio](./PORTFOLIO.md).
+Careers and projects are described in more detail in Portfolio

 ## [Bucketplace](https://www.bucketplace.com/)